-Here there are 2 good options for your daily cash.
-Either you withdraw cash from ATMs but in this case you must first check out with your bank what commissions apply, and what transaction-fees they charge.
-Usually they tend to be very high, if your bank has international ATMs or has partner banks in Australia, then you should not pay more than 1%-2%.
-Since my banks commission were extremely high I choose to buy some travellers checks, which can be still a good choice.
-But again here you have to consider a few things before going with this option.
+Here there are two good options for your daily cash.
+Either you withdraw money from ATMs, but in this case, you must first check out with your bank what commissions apply and what transaction fees they charge.
+Usually, they tend to be very high.
+If your bank has international ATMs or has partner banks in Australia, you should not pay more than 1%-2%.

 This is what I use more frequently when I travel abroad.
-Cash is certainly vital for your daily basis purchases, however credit cards is the most convenient payment tool for all your bookings and reservations.
-In Australaia you have to pay attention because some hotels, hostels, car rentals, restaurants tend to charge your card in your own currency instead of charging in AUS.
-In this case the exchange rate is worse than the average and mostly includes hidden fees.
-Be careful with this.
-Because I did experience quite often in my last trip in 2008.
-If they offer you to charge your card in your own currency , decline it!
-Do insist on having it charged in the local currency, i.e. in AUS and not in EUR or USD or whatever your own currency is.
-Be careful because in some places they did it straight away without asking me.
-So pay attention to this tricky transactions.
+Cash is unquestionably vital for your daily basis purchases.
+However, credit cards are the most convenient payment tool for all your bookings and reservations.
+In Australia, you have to pay attention because some hotels, hostels, car rentals, restaurants tend to charge your card in your currency instead of charging in Australia.

-thoroughly before leaving to Australia.
-Find out which fees and commissions apply when using your card and/or withdrawing money from ATMs in Australia.
-It´s a savvy investigation, so as to avoid nasty surprises when you return home and suddenly receive a long list of commissions and fees on your purchases and bookings you did not expect.
+Check before leaving for Australia.
+Find out which fees and commissions apply when using your card and withdrawing money from ATMs in Australia.
+It´s a savvy investigation to avoid nasty surprises when you return home and suddenly receive a long list of commissions and fees on your purchases and bookings you did not expect.